orixdb/orixdb-old/README.md

 # orixdb
-Powerful multi-model NoSQL database, in and for nodejs
+Simple multi-model NoSQL database, in and for nodejs